Vormamim/8TAS7/Student_feedback.md

 In the basicFunctions() function, the locations parameter is undefined when passed to displayLocation()

-These can be fixed by:
+These were be fixed by:

 Adding proper global declarations
 Initialising all state variables at the start Correcting the function parameters
 Completing the unfinished celebrationText() call
+Some minor syntax errors (bugs)

-The core game logic and structure are solid - these are straightforward fixes that won't impact the overall gameplay design.
+The core game logic and structure are solid - these were straightforward fixes that didn't impact the overall gameplay design.
+The use of narrative was exceptional and the colour changes were a nice touch.